Dengyuemed/dengyuemed.github.io/_posts/2026-03-03-global-pharma-supply-chain-risk.md

 - Customs authorities requesting clarification or revision of document wording
 - Cold-chain products facing temperature-control pressure while awaiting clearance
 - Procurement teams needing to adjust hospital or warehouse planning at the last minute

+These challenges are particularly sensitive in rare or life-threatening disease treatments, where continuity of therapy is critical — a topic we further explore in our [Rare Disease Insights](/rare-diseases/) analysis.

 These situations do not always result in failure.
 But they inevitably trigger a chain reaction: